convoyinc/apollo-cache-hermes/docs/Design Exploration.md

 [Cached entities are stored in a normalized _graph_, rather than a flat identity map](#normalized-graph-cache): This drastically reduces the amount of work required to read values from the cache, at the cost of queries potentially returning a superset of the requested values.

-[Parameterized edges are layered on top of entities with prototypes](#dealing-with-parameterized-edges): This minimizes the cost (memory and CPU) of entities that have multiple (parameterized) values for the same property.
+[Parameterized fields are layered on top of entities with prototypes](#dealing-with-parameterized-fields): This minimizes the cost (memory and CPU) of entities that have multiple (parameterized) values for the same property.

 A design is beginning to form!
 Up next: we solidify these ideas into an actual [architecture](./Architecture.md).